Assistant professor

 terry.li@umanitoba.ca

-Dr. Li’s passion for anatomy began with his first undergraduate anatomy course at the University of Toronto.
-He went on to pursue the art and science of anatomical education in a specialized master’s program at Queen’s University, where he was introduced to teaching and cadaveric dissection.
-Dr. Li’s doctoral research focused on the use of genetic and imaging markers to identify patients with high risk for coronary artery disease.
-He is skilled in both bench-top genotyping and bed-side ultrasound.
-He is also experienced in educational research that explores opportunities to enrich anatomy teaching and learning, an area he has embraced as his research goal at UM.
-Before joining the human anatomy and cell science department, Dr. Li has taught anatomy and physiology in the School of Medicine at Queen’s University, St. Francis Xavier University, and the School of Pharmacy at the University of Waterloo.
+Dr. Terry Yantian Li is an assistant professor at the Max Rady College of Medicine in the human anatomy and cell science department.
+He has a passion for anatomy that began with his first undergraduate course at the University of Toronto.
+He went on to earn a specialized master's degree in anatomical sciences from Queen's University, where he was introduced to teaching and cadaveric dissection.
+Dr. Li then completed his PhD in anatomy and cell biology at Queen's University in 2019, where his research focused on the use of genetic and imaging markers to identify patients with high risk for coronary artery disease.
+He has also taught anatomy and psychiatry at Queen's University, St. Francis Xavier University, and the School of Pharmacy at the University of Waterloo.

 Human Anatomy and Cell Science